-Flooding is a type of technique that exposes you to a vast quantity of the feared situation for a good amount of time in a safe environment until the fear diminishes.
-For instance, If you are afraid of heights, You may be placed on a safe elevated environment and allowed to stay there for a long time.
-The technique allows this feared stimulus to flood your senses so that you can confront the fear and learn better-coping skills.
+Flooding is a technique that exposes you to a large quantity of the feared situation for a good amount of time.
+It is done in a safe environment until the fear diminishes.
+For instance, If you are afraid of heights.
+You may be placed in a safe elevated environment and allowed to stay there for a lengthy period of time.
+The technique allows this feared stimulus to flood your senses so that you can confront the fear and learn better coping skills.

 Fear is a normal human response to danger and is critical for survival.
 However, it can take a turn for worse when we begin to fear the fear reaction itself; creating maladaptive behaviours that make us avoid harmless situations.
-Consider seeking professional support to address any fears or phobia you have which are impacting upon your functioning and how you lead your life.
+Consider seeking professional support to address any fears or phobia you have.
+In particular, when they are impacting your functioning and how you lead your life.

 In conclusion, it is possible to overcome one’s fear psychology.
 The basis of fear is understandable.
 A psychologist can help.
 Examples of psychological tools used include Graded exposure, systematic desensitization and flooding.